farismismar/eesc7v86-fall22/README.md

 Channel equalization is performed through the choices of zero forcing and MMSE equalizers.

-Symbol detection is performed through three different algorithms: 1) maximum likelihood, 2) unsupervised learning, and 3) deep neural networks.
+Symbol detection is performed through four different algorithms: 1) maximum likelihood, 2) ensemble learners (forest), 3) unsupervised learning, and 4) deep neural networks.

 Symbol quantization through Lloyd-Max is also implemented from a forked implementation (credits in source code).